camsenec/reloc/README.md

-4. The problem is that cache and bandwidth can be over-consumed as the number of users increases.
+4. The problem is that cache capacity and bandwidth can be over-consumed as the number of users increases.